HenrikWM/NNUG_GWAB2014/FASIT.md

 1. Go to Azure Management Portal > Network > Configure.
 2. Under point-to-site connectivity check the "Configure Point-to-site connectivity"-box.
 3. Click on the "Add address space"-button under your DEV-subnet.
-4. Provide the following for VPN- og Gateway-subnets:
+4. Provide the following details for VPN- and Gateway-subnets:
 	1. Starting IP: 10.0.9.0
 	2. CIDIR: /24 (251)
 	3. Verify that Address Space is 10.0.9.0/24 and Usable Address Range is 10.0.9.4 - 10.0.9.254.
 This gives us 250 addresses for VPN-clients and Gateway.